ibm-cloud-docs/pattern-oracle-rac-on-powervs/reference-architecture.md

 A reference architecture for Oracle RAC, High Availability, in a single zone region, represents a particular solution, based on best practices and use-cases.

-The architecture below (section 4.1) lists a reference solution which has Power Virtual server environment and IBM Cloud VPC with the following components.
+The architecture below lists a reference solution which has Power Virtual server environment and IBM Cloud VPC with the following components.

 A Single Zone Region: